 Vacation rental homes are becoming more popular than hotels because of the extra privacy.
 You can make extra money by renting a spare room or a second house.

 Entering your property details on the Airbnb website lets you estimate your monthly income.
 For example, Airbnb estimates an entire house can earn up to $2,000 per month in Orlando, Florida.

 Unlike owning a long-term rental, you can designate which days you’re available to accept guests.
 This scheduling flexibility could be worth it if you can earn more renting to vacationers than tenants.

 9. Peer-to-Peer Investing

 Target annual return: 3% to 8%

 Prosper lets you buy $25 notes in peer loans.
-The historical average annual return is 5.4% after fees and defaults, according to the platform.
+According to the platform, the historical average annual return is 5.4% after fees and defaults.